petra-lukic/booking-form/README.md

 Welcome to the **Booking Form** project!
 This ReactJS-based web application allows users to book a laser tag session by filling out a user-friendly form.
 The application supports form validation, submission and displays the submitted data in a modal.

 ## Features
-- **User-Friendly Form:** Input fields for Firstname, Lastname, Email address, Number of people in the booking, Desired date and time for the session, and Additional comments.
+- **User-Friendly Form:** Input fields for First name, Last name, Email address, Number of people in the booking, Desired date and time for the session and Additional comments.
 - **Validation:** Ensures that all required fields are filled out correctly before submission.
 - **Submission:** Data is submitted and displayed in a modal for confirmation.